MarcoLFrancisco/azure-docs/articles/ai-services/openai/gpt4o-quickstart.md

 # Quickstart: Use images in your AI chats

-Get started using GPT-4 Turbo with images with the Azure OpenAI Service.
+Get started using GPT-4o and images with the Azure OpenAI Service.

-## GPT-4 Turbo model upgrade
+## GPT-4o model upgrade

 [!INCLUDE [GPT-4 Turbo](./includes/gpt-4-turbo.md)]